Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Introduction

 Because technological and natural systems are often highly optimized due to engineering and the process of natural selection, we present theory and experiments to study network layers that are coupled with an optimal level of asymmetry, $\hat{\delta}=\text{argmax}_\delta \text{Re}(\lambda_2)$, that maximally accelerates convergence toward a collective state.
 Focusing on the case of two layers, we characterize these configurations as being either \emph{cooperative}, in which case $|\hat{\delta}|<1$ so that $\delta$ lies within the open set $(-1,1)$ and the layers mutually influence each other; or \emph{non-cooperative}, in which case $|\hat{\delta}|=1$ so that $\hat{\delta}\in\{-1,1\}$ lies on the boundary.
 In the latter case, the optimal asymmetry involves one network fully directing the other without feedback.
 Notably, the existence of a cooperative optimum guarantees that the convergence rate of the multiplexed systems is faster than that for either system.

 We find that the nonlinear effects of $\delta$ on $\text{Re}(\lambda_2)$ and optima $\hat{\delta}$ depend sensitively on the layers' distinct topological structures as well as their separate time scales for consensus.
-Therefore, we introduce and study a \emph{rate-scaling} parameter $\chi$ (see Sec.~\ref{sec:qwe}) that allows us to tune whether consensus is faster within layer 1 ($\chi\approx1$) or layer 2 ($\chi\approx0$).
-By considering the range $\delta\in[-1,1]$ for fixed $\chi \in(0,1)$, we obtain a criterion (see Sec.~\ref{sec:exist}) that can guarantee the existence of a cooperative optimum, which requires that the layers' dynamics have sufficiently similar time scales (i.e., $\chi $ is neither to large or small).
+Therefore, we introduce and study a \emph{rate-scaling} parameter $\chi$ that allows us to tune whether consensus is faster within layer 1 ($\chi\approx1$) or layer 2 ($\chi\approx0$).
+By considering the range $\delta\in[-1,1]$ for fixed $\chi \in(0,1)$, we obtain a criterion (see Sec.~\ref{sec:exist}) that can guarantee the existence of a cooperative optimum, which requires that the layers' dynamics have sufficiently similar time scales (i.e., $\chi $ is neither too large or small).
 Finally, we also consider situations where both $\delta$ and $\chi$ can be freely varied and jointly optimized.
 We also identify scenarios of cooperative and non-cooperative optima for this more complicated setting, showing that it can be beneficial to design one layer to be as fast as possible and then have that layer non-cooperatively influence other layers without feedback.
 However, for other network structures, convergence can be fastest by striking a cooperative balance, both in terms of the asymmetric coupling of layers as well as a balance for their respective time scales.
 Our work highlights \emph{optimization through coupling asymmetry and time-scale balancing} as important directions for understanding and engineering collective dynamics over human-AI consensus systems and other interconnected networks in general.
 Moreover, because graph Laplacian matrices are so widely used to study physical, biological and technological systems, our findings are relevant and broadly informative for many other types of dynamics.